mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 to the inactive partition and updates the bootloader configuration to flip the active and inactive partition.

-* _Organization_ - A single customer environment in the Mender server.
+* _Organization_ - A single customer environment in the Mender Server.
 Also known as a Tenant.
 Note that multi-tenancy is only supported in Mender Enterprise.

-* _Pending device_ - A device that has already sent an authorization request to the Mender server and is not yet authorized through preauthorization or user authorization.
+* _Pending device_ - A device that has already sent an authorization request to the Mender Server and is not yet authorized through preauthorization or user authorization.

 * _Preauthorized device_ - A device given by authorization set, that will change